CTUAvastLab/JsonGrinderExamples/README.md

 # JsonGrinderExamples.jl

-This repo contains examples of use of JsonGrinder.jl library use in the *JsonGrinder.jl: automated differentiable neural architecture for embedding arbitrary JSON data, Mandlík, Račinský, Lisý, and Tomáš Pevný, 2022*.
+This repo contains examples of use of the `JsonGrinder.jl` library from *JsonGrinder.jl: automated differentiable neural architecture for embedding arbitrary JSON data, Mandlík, Račinský, Lisý, and Tomáš Pevný, 2022*.

 Each directory contains the `Project.toml` and `Manifest.toml` for improved reproducibility.
 To reproduce the results, it is sufficient to run in appropriate directory.
 For baseline results, run
 ```